MINNESOTA DEFECTIVE PRODUCT AND DEFECTIVE EQUIPMENT LAWYERS

 CALL A MINNESOTA ATTORNEY TO DISCUSS YOUR DEFECTIVE PRODUCT INJURY CLAIM

 Pam Rochlin is one of Minnesota’s few women personal injury super lawyers.
 She previously was a partner at Meshbesher and Spence where she gained big firm experience, and is now able to provide small firm attention.
-We have offices to discuss your defective product case in Minneapolis, Edina, Woodbury, and St. Louis Park.
-An attorney from our office will also meet people at their homes to discuss product liability case in many surrounding cities including Rogers, Chaska, Chanhassen, Apple Valley, Burnsville, Maple Grove, Brooklyn Center, St. Paul, Maplewood, Roseville and other cities throughout Minnesota.
+We have offices to discuss your equipment or machine injury case in Minneapolis, Edina, Woodbury, and St. Louis Park.
+An attorney from our office will also meet people at their homes to discuss a defective product injury case in many surrounding cities including Rogers, Chaska, Chanhassen, Apple Valley, Burnsville, Maple Grove, Brooklyn Center, St. Paul, Maplewood, Roseville and other cities throughout Minnesota.